Example Projects

 Dashboard Layout — Multiple dashboards are supported using tabs.
 Each dashboard has user configurable resizable panels and tab layouts.
 Panels have user configurable card layouts and card positioning.

-Instrument Fleet
+Syft: Distributed Instrument Fleet Monitoring

 Instrument Fleet — Cards provide a quick visual overview of the health of all instruments deployed in the fleet.